ksu-is/WordExplorer-Project/README.md

 <h2>Features
 <h4>- Two options to choose from: Matching Game, or Fill in the Blank.

-- Beginner, intermediate, and advanced level selection provided.
+- Difficulty Levels: Beginner, intermediate, and advanced.

 - Fill in the blank questions with vocabulary words.

 - Matching terms with definitions.

-- This program will be able to track wrongly quessed answers.

-- Shows the correct vocabulary word and/or definition if guessed incorrectly.
+- Answer Tracking: This program will be able to track wrongly quessed answers and show the correct vocabulary word along with the definition if guessed incorrectly.

-- Users will be able to add in their own terms and definitions to practice with.
+- Custom Practice List: Users will be able to add in their own terms and definitions to practice with.